AndreyNesterenko2020/QuizBuilder/README.md

 all in, just press 'save'.
 If you want to save your quiz and you clicked the 'save quiz' button, copy the quiz code.
-If you want to play your quiz, you will need a copy of QuizRender in the root directory.
+If you want to play your quiz, you will need a copy of QuizEngine in the root directory.